 During the 2017-18 school year, all teachers attended the Summer institute of Learning and Knowledge (SILK) and Professional Learning Community (PLC) workshops every Wednesday.
 Teachers engaged in colleague classroom visits in which ELA/literacy strategies were observed and feedback provided.
 Teachers are also provided training on implementing project-based learning in the ELA/ELD and history-social science integrated units of study and the math and science integrated units of study, service learning projects and experiential learning activities.
 In addition, teachers received training on implementation of the Next Generation Science Standards (NGSS).
-The leadership team is provided ongoing professional development during monthly and quarterly through leadership team meetings.
+The management leadership team is provided ongoing professional development monthly and quarterly through leadership team meetings.

 During the 2016-17 school year, all teachers attended the Summer Institute of Learning and Knowledge (SILK) and Professional Learning Community (PLC) workshops every Wednesday for a total of 34 sessions for the school year.
+Teachers also participated in Increased Learning Time (ILT) for two hours twice each month.
 Teachers engaged in colleague classroom visits in which ELA/literacy strategies were observed and feedback provided.
 Teachers received training from the Administrator II of Alternative Education/Special Education and the Teachers on Assignment (TOAs) provided services all year.
-Paraprofessionals received training during the PLCs and accessed an online training series through the Master Teacher program.
+Paraprofessionals received training during the PLCs and accessed an online training series thorugh the Master Teacher program.
 Teachers are provided ongoing support through teacher-principal meetings, coaching and mentoring, peer collaboration, and review student performance data on a regular basis in order to determine effectiveness of services.
 Teachers are also provided opportunities to attend trainings related to AVID, CTE, project-based learning, and other education related activities in order to increase their skills.